GAURANG1205/codesensei/README.md

 # 🚀 CodeSensei – AI Code Review App

-AI-powered Flutter app to review, optimize, and transpile your code on the go.
+CodeSensei is an AI-powered Flutter app that reviews, optimizes, and transpiles code in real time using multiple AI APIs.
+It supports code uploads, intelligent feedback, and generates PDF reports — all in one place.

 ---